-Experts question benefits of fluoride-free toothpaste
+Fluoride-free toothpaste won’t prevent cavities, says new review — but not all dentists agree

+"It's really important to debunk this idea that brushing your teeth stops decay.
+You need to have the fluoride," says one dentistry professor.
+A new review of the research on cavities — conducted at the University of Washington — backs him up.

-Dental health experts worry that more people are using toothpaste that skips the most important ingredient — fluoride — and leaves them at a greater risk of cavities.
+Dental-health experts worry that more people are using toothpaste that skips the most important ingredient — fluoride — and leaves them at a greater risk of cavities.

 Most toothpastes already contain fluoride.
 While health authorities recognize fluoride as a cavity blocker, the internet is dotted with claims, often from “natural” toothpaste marketers and alternative medicine advocates, that fluoride-free toothpaste also prevents cavities.